 U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Executive Order 13834, Efficient Federal Operations, the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the seven Office of Management and Budget (OMB) scorecard goal assessment areas, and other relevant executive and congressional directives.

-Within the 2019 Sustainability Report and Implementation Plan, USACE is concentrating on several focus areas for fiscal years 2020 and 2021:
+Within USACE's 2020 Sustainability Report and Implementation Plan, USACE is concentrating on several focus areas for FY 2021 and 2022:

-- Update the USACE Sustainability Operations Order (OPORD) which is the directive issued by USACE leadership to affect the coordinated execution of the Sustainability program
+- Publish updated USACE Sustainability Operations Order (OPORD), which is the directive issued by USACE leadership to affect the coordinated execution of the Sustainability program.

-- Execute the energy resiliency project at Humphreys Engineer Center Support Activity through an enhanced use lease that will provide power to the grid and sustain critical missions during extended grid outages and threats
+- Execute the energy resiliency project at Humphreys Engineer Center Support Activity (HECSA) through an enhanced-use lease that will provide power to the grid and sustain critical missions during extended grid outages and threats.

 USACE Sustainability Report and Implementation Plans